 Finally, I also welcome new Board members Gerard Brody and Maha Krishnapillai.
-Gerard joined in December 2022 as a Director with Consumer Experience, and Maha a.
-I i eleade joined in February 2023 as a Director with Industry Experience.
+Gerard joined in December 2022 as a Director with Consumer Experience, and Maha joined in February 2023 as a Director with Industry Experience.
 I look forward to working with my fellow TIO Board members and the Executive Leadership Team in the coming year.